Get Perfect Fades With Denimhunters’ Raw Denim Wash Guide

 The Starting Point

-We recommend you to give your jeans a quick rinse in the sink before you start wearing them.
+Unwashed denim is often stiff as cardboard.
+We recommend you to give your jeans a quick soak in the bathtub before you start wearing them.
+Read how to here.

+Remember that the rips can be repaired.
+In our opinion, this only gives your jeans a personal and unique look.
 Also, although you should be careful, ironing might help soften the fabric.
 Just remember to iron your jeans inside-out.

-2) The First Wash
+Step 2: The First Wash